mrklaney/Recipes/readme.md

 There are duplicate entries in this original file.
 I built a python script to deduplicate them.
 The script is in the project folder and is called dedupecsv.py.
 The deduplicated result file is called allrecipes_2.csv, which is also in the project file.

-In order to run the dedupecsv.py some python libraries are required.
-As preferred by many data science practitioners, I use Conda to create environments to isolate and run python projects.
+In order to run the dedupecsv.py some python libraries, numpy and pandas, are required.
+Conda was used to create environments to isolate and run python projects.
 conda install anaconda::numpy
 conda install anaconda::pandas